Furkan20070/Furkan20070/README.md

 Modeling stuff since 2012, programming stuff since 2017.
 I wanted to have a real Computer Science degree after making games for mobile game publishers for some time.

-Working with 3D, visualization, making simulators and applying real-life situations on the IDE's are sorta best things I do.
+Working with 3D, AI, visualization, making simulators and applying real-life situations on the IDE's are sorta best things I do.

 Screenies and small explanations from some work I made.